Organizations and Sites

-Rumble uses the concept of Organizations and Sites to manage information within your account.
+Rumble uses the concept of organization and sites to manage information within your account.

-An Organization represents a distinct entity; this can be your business, a specific department within your business, or one of your customers.
-All actions, tasks, agents, scans, and other objects managed by Rumble are tied to specific organizations and isolated from each other.
+An organization represents a distinct entity; this can be your business, a specific department within your business, or one of your customers.
+All actions, tasks, explorers, scans, and other objects managed by Rumble are tied to specific organizations and isolated from each other.

-Sites can also be tied to specific Agents, which can help limit traffic between low-bandwidth segments.
-The Site configuration allows a default Scan Scope to be defined, along with an optional list of excluded Scan Scopes.
+Sites can also be tied to specific explorers, which can help limit traffic between low-bandwidth segments.
+The site configuration allows a default scan scope to be defined, along with an optional list of excluded scan scopes.
 These fields set the defaults for future scans of this Site.

-By default, your account includes a single Organization, which itself contains a single Site, named Primary.
-The default site cannot be removed, but it can be renamed and have it's assets purged as necessary.
+By default, your account includes a single organization, which itself contains a single site, named Primary.
+The default site cannot be removed, but it can be renamed and have its assets permanently deleted as necessary.